JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - The queryselector for the overlay was also selecting the classes for the bubble pop ups.
 This meant they bubbles wouldn't pop.
 It took some time to realise to specify the queryselector for the overlay, so it wouldn't interfere with the bubbles popping up.
 - The anchor tag for the play button would not wait until the bubble animation had finished.
 To delay the anchor link activating I found a solution on stackoverflow.
 This involved wrapping a setTimeout() around the {window.location = '#click-card'}
 - After the 'tada' animation was introduced for when cards matched, the cards wouldn't stay unflipped.
 The solution involved creating an array to store the unflipped cards.
 Then targeting the elements in this array and adding a 'front1' class.
 Once this class was added the cards remained unflipped.
 Inspiration for this solution came from Susan Chen.
 However, how she designed her memory game was very different so I had to figure out a way to adapt her concept to my project.
+- 3 font icon stars would not align in a row on the congrats display.
+The issue was you can't have the same names for a class in the one class element.
+To get around this one had to create a new class.
+However for the 3 stars the 3rd star only popped up when the card was clicked.
+So I had to add a card click, after the new class was created.

 # Unfixed bugs